 Unstable Environment for the Child

 If one parent finds that he/she can provide a more stable environment for the child, modifications to the custody agreement can be made.
 Parents need to fulfill their child’s basic needs.
 This is crucial.
-Actions that can provide an unstable environment include, but are not limited to, frequently moving, changing romantic partners often, struggling to keep a job and interfering with the other parent’s visitation rights.
+Actions that can provide an unstable environment include, but are not limited to, frequently moving, changing romantic partners often, struggling to keep a job, and interfering with the other parent’s visitation rights.

 Voluntary Change / Agreement

 The court can modify child custody agreements if both parents have voluntarily agreed to do so.
 However, the circumstances of the contract will still be taken into consideration – with the child’s best interest in focus.
-Some common reasons to do so may include financial troubles, changes in mental or physical health of a parent or child, and the child’s personal preference to live with the other parent.
+Some common reasons to do so may include financial troubles, changes in the mental or physical health of a parent or child, and the child’s personal preference to live with the other parent.

 These are only a few of the many reasons why a parent may feel the need to modify a child custody plan.
 If you feel that you need to amend the child custody plan that you and your ex-spouse have in place, it is important to contact a family law attorney.